Contracting in Australia: A Guide for International Contractors

 Do I Need a Visa to be a Contractor in Australia?

 You will need some type of visa to contract in Australia, depending on how long you plan to stay.
-If you are under 35 years of age you might qualify for the working holiday visa, which is valid for 12 months and allows you to do any type of work.
+If you are under 35 years, you might qualify for the working holiday visa.
+This is valid for 12 months and allows you to do any type of work.